 I received my Ph.D. in 1990 at the Institute of Fine Arts, New York University, where I wrote my dissertation on Robert Rauschenberg under the guidance of Kirk Varnedoe.
 As a specialist on Rauschenberg’s art, I have spoken about this artist at museums across the United States and have published dozens of articles and essays on his work, including the catalogue for Robert Rauschenberg: The Silkscreen Paintings, 1962-64, which I curated for the Whitney Museum of American Art in 1990.
 More recently, I authored two essays–one on Rauschenberg’s and Warhol’s early silkscreens and the other on a Kabal American Zephyr series piece by Rauschenberg of 1981–for exhibitions organized by the Faurschou Foundation presented in conjunction with the 2017 Venice Biennale.
 I also wrote several essays published as part of the San Francisco Museum of Modern Art’s Rauschenberg Research Project, which was launched online in 2013.

-At present, I serve as Co-Chair of ArtTable Southern California.
-I also instruct courses in contemporary art at UCLA Extension (see Teaching for links to current and upcoming classes).
-For the past four years, I have flown to New York and other major American cities on a monthly or bi-monthly basis to facilitate the art program of a group of prominent New York collectors.
+At present, I serve as Co-Chair of ArtTable Southern California and instruct courses in contemporary art at UCLA Extension (see Teaching for links to current and upcoming classes).
+I also write for select publications and this website’s blog.